tveigel/promptgen_gui/README.md

 # PromptGen GUI
+**WORK IN PROGRESS**

-A simple but powerful desktop tool to select project files, generate a context-rich prompt including a directory tree, and copy it to your clipboard for use with LLMs like GPT-4, Claude, or Llama.
+A simple but powerful desktop tool in the good old tkinter style.
+It allows you to easily select and deselect files form your repository to copy them to your clipboard, including the directory tree.
+Attach the copied contents to the prompt you want to send your LLM of choice to quickly provide it with all necessary context.